Suvomipic: History

-UK-5099 (JXL001), the earlier MPC inhibitor from which PP405 was derived, was first described in the scientific literature by 1975.
-PP405 is under development by Pelage Pharmaceuticals.
+UK-5099 (JXL001), the earlier MPC inhibitor from which suvomipic was derived, was first described in the scientific literature by 1975.
+Suvomipic is under development by Pelage Pharmaceuticals.
 In 2025, it was reported that lab work on the drug had been ongoing for almost a decade.
-It originated at the University of California, Los Angeles (UCLA), with Pelage Pharmaceuticals being founded and spunt out of UCLA in 2018 by three scientists at the university.
+It originated at the University of California, Los Angeles (UCLA), with Pelage Pharmaceuticals being founded and spun out of UCLA in 2018 by three scientists at the university.
 These academics included Bill Lowry, Heather Christofk, and Michael Jung.
 The chief medical officer (CMO) of the company is Qing Yu Christina Weng.
-Pelage Pharmaceuticals was named after the French word for "coat of fur" and PP405 was named after the company and the 405 freeway that goes through Los Angeles.
-The first human clinical trials of PP405 started in 2023 in Orange County.
+Pelage Pharmaceuticals was named after the French word for "coat of fur" and "PP405" was named after the company and the 405 freeway that goes through Los Angeles.
+The first human clinical trials of suvomipic started in 2023 in Orange County.

 Society and culture

 Grey market use

-PP405 has attracted an unusual amount of attention for an investigational drug, such as in the r/Tressless subreddit about hair loss on Reddit.
-A large group of r/Tressless members, having believed that JXL069 is PP405, are known to have sourced JXL069 from China in 2025 in an effort to treat their hair loss.
+Suvomipic has attracted an unusual amount of attention for an investigational drug, such as in the r/Tressless subreddit about hair loss on Reddit.
+A large group of r/Tressless members, having believed that JXL069 is suvomipic, are known to have sourced JXL069 from China in 2025 in an effort to treat their hair loss.
 This included sending a sample to an analytical testing lab to confirm the compound's authenticity.
-Pelage Pharmaceuticals says that it does not endorse such use and has explicitly stated that PP405 is not JXL069.
-PP405 is also said to not be JXL082.
+Pelage Pharmaceuticals says that it does not endorse such use and has explicitly stated that suvomipic is not JXL069.
+Suvomipic is also said to not be JXL082.
+In July 2026, the INN of suvomipic was published and revealed that suvomipic is in fact JXL069.